HyperionGray/python-chrome-devtools-protocol/docs/api/accessibility.rst

 Types
 -----

-Generally you do not need to instantiate CDP types yourself.
+Generally, you do not need to instantiate CDP types yourself.
 Instead, the API creates objects for you as return values from commands, and then you can use those objects as arguments to other commands.

 .. autoclass:: AXNodeId
       :members: